Stephen A. Douglas: Early life and education

-In 1833, aged just 20, Douglas decided he had had enough of New York and wanted to seek his fortunes out West, which was full of opportunity for an enterprising young man.
-Despite his mother’s protests and the fact that he had not yet completed his studies at the academy, Stephen ventured out on his own.
-The newer states of the west had easier conditions for admission to the bar and he was eager to begin his professional career.
+In 1833, aged just 20, Douglas decided to leave New York and move West.
+Despite his mother's protests and the fact that he had not yet completed his studies at the academy, Stephen ventured out on his own.
+The newer states of the West had easier conditions for admission to the bar and he was eager to begin his professional career.
 And so, with his purposes only partially formed and only enough money for immediate needs, he began his westerly drift.
-After a short stay in Buffalo, NY, and a visit to Niagara Falls, Douglas took a steamboat down to Cleveland, OH.
-He had initially hoped to establish himself there, it would only take him a year to gain admission to the bar in Ohio, as opposed to four years in Vermont.
+After a short stay in Buffalo, New York, and a visit to Niagara Falls, Douglas took a steamboat to Cleveland, Ohio.
+He initially had hoped to establish himself there, knowing that it would only take him a year to gain admission to the bar in Ohio as opposed to four years in Vermont.
 Within a few days, however, he was stricken with malarial typhoid and was very ill for four months.
-He could very easily have died.
-After paying all his bills, he still had forty dollars left.
-Douglas decided to push further west.
+He very easily could have died.
+After paying all of his bills, he still had forty dollars left.
+Douglas decided to push farther west.